Meet Hoot the Owl Amigurumi! I love owls and anything owl related. They are definitely one of my favorite animals.

 Next, finish stuffing your owl and then close the top of the owl by weaving your yarn needle back and forth between the two inner/back loops only.
 As one side was more closed, I added some more stuffing and used my finger to push it to the closed side.
 Then, when the top was about 3/4 of the way closed, I added more stuffing to the last part to make sure there would be an even amount of stuffing on both sides.
 Weave in ends.

 You’re finished!
-I hope that you are in love with the adorable little owl you have just created!
+I hope that you are in love with the adorable little owl amigurumi you have just crocheted!